adamtabrams/change/README.md

 * This posts the section of the latest version in the changelog as a GitHub release.

 #### Combine multiple commands with `change all`
-* First `change` is run.
+* First it runs the `change` command.
-* Then you changelog is opened in $EDITOR (or vi if nothing is set).
+* Then it opens your changelog with $EDITOR (or vi if that isn't set).
-* As long as the changelog was updated, it amends it to your last commit.
+* As long as you updated the changelog, it amends it to your last commit.
-* Finally `change tag` and `change post` are run.
+* Lastly, it runs `change tag` and `change post`.
+* I use this command most often.

 ## Workflow